Lightning-AI/pytorch-lightning/pl_examples/basic_examples/README.md

 ---
 #### DistributedDataParallel+DP (ddp2)

-Train on multiple GPUs using DistributedDataParallel + dataparallel.
+Train on multiple GPUs using DistributedDataParallel + DataParallel.
 On a single node, uses all GPUs for 1 model.
 Then shares gradient information across nodes.
 ```bash